A feast day is an annual day of religious celebration.

 Of the nine angelic orders, five are sent by God for external ministry among bodily creatures, as indicated by their names of Virtues, Powers, Principalities, Archangels, and Angels—all of which refer to some kind of administrative or executive office.
 Of these five orders, only the last three minister to human beings:

-That leaves the orders of Virtues and Powers who, by logical inference, minister to other bodily but nonhuman creatures — a category that would include animals, whom St. Bonaventure insightfully called “creatures without sin,” as indeed they are without the concupiscence of Original Sin that stains every human.
-That our pets and other animals have Angels is a happy thought indeed!
+That leaves the orders of Virtues and Powers who, by logical inference, minister to other bodily but nonhuman creatures — a category that would include animals, whom St. Bonaventure insightfully and rightly called “creatures without sin,” as indeed they are without the concupiscence of Original Sin that stains every human.
+That our pets and other animals have their own Angels is a happy thought indeed!

 Three Angels are named in the Bible: